shred86/tesla-can-frame-tool/README.md

 Simple python tool to convert raw Tesla CAN bus frames into a human readable format.
 The raw CAN bus frames are from TM-Spy.
 Only a few CAN IDs are currently supported.
 Created for my personal use but feel free to use it as you see fit.

 ## Usage
-Using python3,run main.py from the terminal and paste in the CAN bus frame when asked.
+Using python3, run main.py from the terminal and paste in the CAN bus frame when asked.

 ```
 python3 main.py